 A few years ago, a study came out of the UK about ME/CFS; it was called the PACE Trial.
 The data was falsified and distorted and the science was bad.
 It was debunked soundly by the scientific community.
 And yet it persisted.
 The CDC even carried the study on its website for months, in spite of knowing that the study was false.
 The study said that if you have CFS, you’re really just “crazy and lazy,” that all you have to do is get yourself some psychotherapy and do some exercise, and you’ll be fine.
 This was a huge set-back to the millions of people who suffer from CFS who have waited for years for the public and the government to recognize and help them.
 There IS a mountain of evidence that exercise often causes a worsening of symptoms or a set-back in CFS sufferers.
 And “thinking differently” about their symptoms does not help them any more than it would help AIDS sufferers to think differently about their symptoms.

 Fortunately, due to new public awareness, the lack of information and acceptance has begun to change in the past few years, and the CDC and the US government acknowledge CFS as a disease now.
-However, there is still almost no funding for research.
+However, there is still very little funding for research.

 We need research and an increase in public awareness in order to get to the bottom of this disease and start to provide real help for people whose lives are devastated.
 Recognition by the public is half the battle.
 There are still doctors who do not even know about this disease, recognize its symptoms or know how to diagnose it, and this results in unnecessary suffering and an unnecessarily long time in some sufferers being diagnosed.
 Pressure on Congress to allocate funding for research and public dissemination of information is imperative.
 And if you can, please spread the word so that people become familiar with the disorder and its various names, and the fact that it is not contagious.

-Although I still have CFS, I am currently back to working 14-hour days, holding an office job, singing, rehearsing, writing and generally going about my life.
-I have had to make concessions to avoid a relapse, the primary of which is that I spend Saturdays in bed, and that I have to consider energy expenditure when planning my schedule; for example, I’m careful not to schedule too many appointments or rehearsals in one week, or to schedule too much toward the end of the week.
-Traveling seems to take an inordinate toll on my energy envelope (lots of walking and stairs), so I try to limit the number of times in a week that I have to make a trip other than the commute to the office job.
-There are times when I have a bit of a “slip,” and have to spend a couple of days in bed, but I know the signs well enough to take measures to recuperate before I end up in bed.
-Occasionally I still have brain fog, but I take that as a sign to rest, and once I do, it clears up in a day or two.
+Although I still have CFS, I am currently back to working long days, singing, rehearsing, writing and generally going about my life.
+I have had to make concessions to avoid a relapse, the primary of which is that I have to consider energy expenditure when planning my schedule.
+Traveling seems to take an inordinate toll on my energy envelope (lots of walking and stairs), so I try to limit the number of times in a week that I have to commute.
+There are times when I have a bit of a “slip,” and have to spend a day in bed, but I know the signs well enough to take measures to recuperate before I end up in bed.
+Sometimes I still have brain fog, but I take that as a sign to rest and take certain supplements, and once I do, it clears up in a day or so.
 Aside from that, I am back to business as usual.
-I seem to get stronger all the time.

 How I Conquered CFS

 What initially turned the corner for me was an herb (actually a resin) that has been used medicinally for thousands of years: Guggul.
 Guggul (also known as commiphora mukul, Bdellium in Ayurveda and mo yao in traditional Chinese medicine) comes from the Mukul myrrh tree, which is a very close relative of myrrh.
 Its resin, and sometimes the stems, are used in traditional medicine.
-The form that I found worked the best for me combines resin and stems (I use Himalaya Herbs brand).
-I also use tinospora (also known as heart-leaved moonseed, and guduchi in Ayurvedic medicine), along with several other herbs and nutrients which I’ve found enormously helpful.
-Guggul is the most essential to my recovery and continued remission, though; it is my primary medicine.
-In addition, I continued to apply the fundamentals of Ayurveda to my health and my life.
+The form that I found worked the best for me combines resin and stems.
+I also use tinospora (also known as heart-leaved moonseed, and guduchi in Ayurvedic medicine), along with cat’s claw, star anise and other herbs, homeopathic remedies (especially gelsemium and arnica) and nutrients which I’ve found enormously helpful.
+In addition, I continue to apply the fundamentals of Ayurveda to my health and my life.

 Everyone who has CFS will have a slightly different path to health, given constitutional, genetic and environmental differences.
 I recommend really looking at your complete health profile, then educating yourself about various herbs and nutrients, and then using yourself as a laboratory, as I did.
-Of course you should have a medical or health professional guiding and supporting you.
+Of course you should have a medical or health professional guiding and supporting you, and lab tests can be helpful.
 But don’t expect or wait for traditional allopathic medicine to help you, because it can’t.

 If you have CFS, or think you might have it, I recommend that you study some traditional paths to health, such as Ayurveda or Traditional Chinese Medicine, to find one that resonates with you.
 Then learn the basics of that tradition and apply them to your life.
 Health isn’t just about removing a symptom of disease; it is about maintaining a healthy state of equilibrium.
 The more you restore balance to your body and mind, the faster you will heal from CFS.
 The beauty of these systems of health, which have been safely and successfully used for thousands of years, is both their simplicity and complexity.
 You do not have to master them or become an expert to benefit from them.
 You simply need to learn the basic principles and apply them.